 - 1. To manage the company honestly in accordance with laws, objectives, obligations and resolutions of Shareholder Meeting and to take precautions in order to protect the company benefits. - 2.
 To authorize an appointment a set of directors as Executive Committee to execute one or several tasks in order to implement the work assigned by the Board of Directors as well as to authorize an appointment the Chairman of Executive Committee together with other committee such as Audit Committee, Nomination and Remuneration Committee as deemed appropriate. - 3.
 To set objective, procedure, policy, plan, and company budget and monitor the management of the Board of Executive Committee or the assigned person to follow with the policy set forth. - 4.
-To consider and review the approved policy, direction, strategy, business plan, and annual budget, investment on big project proposed by the Board of Executive Committee. - 5.
+To consider review and approve and govern policy, direction, strategy, business plan, and annual budget, investment on big project proposed by the Board of Executive Committee by supporting in apply innovation and technology to value added to the business. - 5.
 To continuously follow up on the operation as plan and budget set forth. - 6.
-To consider and approve other activities concerning the company and have it done to benefit the company.
+To consider and approve other activities concerning the company and have it done to benefit the company. - 7.
+Govern in intelligent technology and ensure of disclosure policy inclusive of confidential information leakage.
+The confidential information management will cover keeping information method especially market sensitive information. - 8.
+Monitor sufficiency of liquidity, debt payment capability and recover business method in case the company is facing cash flow problem.
+Also, ensure of financial management understanding of the employees and provident fund.